puppetlabs/aws_resource_reaper/lambdas/ec2/README.md

 The `termination_date` must be in a IS0-8601 format with a UTC offset.

-#### Hipchat Notifier
+#### Slack Notifier
-The Hipchat Notifier is a separate Lambda that can run and post data about terminated instances; it runs in its own Lambda, tied to the output of both the Schema Enforcer and Terminator looking for a "REAPER TERMINATION" string match in the output of the either Lambda.
-A Cloudwatch Log trigger with a filter pattern or `REAPER TERMINATION` should be attached to this Lambda, and the hipchat room and hipchat auth token should be set as environment variables.
+The Slack Notifier is a separate Lambda that can run and post data about terminated instances; it runs in its own Lambda, tied to the output of both the Schema Enforcer and Terminator looking for a "REAPER TERMINATION" string match in the output of the either Lambda.
+A Cloudwatch Log trigger with a filter pattern or `REAPER TERMINATION` should be attached to this Lambda, and a Slack channel webhook should be set as an environment variable.
+You will need to create a Slack app in your Slack workspace in order to create the webhook for each channel